calvingsmith/rhis-builder-provisioner/README.md

 - Deployment is on RHEL9

 ## What you will need at a minimum:
 - a plan!
 What sort of environment do you want to build?
-For a sample - example.ca - see the wiki
+For a sample - demo.net - see the wiki
 - a node to serve as the provisioner (virtual or baremetal)
 - a node for identity management
 - a node for satellite